pokadmin/KQ_APP_Combined/README.md

 Knowledge Quoteint is a standalone Webapp for spiritual seekers on the path of knwoledge. more details here [Path of Knowledge Program ](https://oormi.in/pokp/index.php)

-This API repo is built for serving resources that will can be consumed by frontend technologies and mobile apps.
+This API repo is built for serving resources that can be consumed by frontend technologies and mobile apps.